Sa Re Ga Ma Pa Seniors

-Sa Re Ga Ma Pa Tamil is an 2017 Indian-Tamil language reality singing television show, airs on Zee Tamil and streamed on ZEE5.
+Sa Re Ga Ma Pa Tamil is a 2017 Indian-Tamil language reality singing television show, airs on Zee Tamil and streamed on ZEE5.
 The show based on the Hindi Language show Sa Re Ga Ma Pa.
-Over five years, Sa Re Ga Ma Pa has rolled out three seasons and Archana Chandhoke has continued as a host for three seasons.
+Over six years, Sa Re Ga Ma Pa has rolled out four seasons and Archana Chandhoke has continued as a host for four seasons.
 The show serves a sequel to the 2016 shows as Sa Re Ga Ma Pa Lil Champs.